UoB-COMSM0110/2024-group-3/README.md

 -----------------------------------
 Ranks 2,3 and 4,5 have the same value differences.
 Fortunately, because they are of the same sign, this doesn't impact the test's results.
 The sum of our positive ranks is 0 and the sum of our negative ranks is 55, with the W test statistic coming out as 0.
 Since this is well below the maximum value of 8 as specified above, we can say with confidence that there is a statistically significant difference in our easy and hard difficulty modes.

-### Testing Feedback
-Menu Pages Feedback - lots of issues with slider, everyone wants to click a strawberry.
-Tutorial page moved to being a pop up when the game starts.
-More clarity as to what food does.
-Menu bar in game feedback - giving venom a out of sign so you know how much you have, why it's limited to six.
-More clarity as to what your venom does.
-Adding points for killing enemies.
-Making pushable buttons more obvious.
-Game feedback - slower enemy snakes, less enemy snakes.
-Making easier mode easier and harder mode ramp up in difficulty.
-Cap on number of enemies.
-Adding points when killing enemies.
-Accessibility Feedback - transition to red-green colour blindness feature.

 <br>